 Richard Holmes, the Romantic biographer, describes how Fred Cuming RA ‘reinvent[s] the world through colour’ to paint ‘both a recognisable place, which can be visited; and yet a completely transformed object of poetic intensity.’
 For Fred Cuming, Turner has long been an acknowledged influence, alongside Constable.
 Fred has always painted outdoors as much as possible and his ability to capture the magic of light effects on sea, sky and mountains is quite unique.

-Fred Cuming’s paintings from our most recent exhibition are shown below.
-They are available to buy or reserve now.
-Please click on the image to see the details and price.
-Call us on 01308 459511 if you would like to enquire about any of the paintings or email us on firstname.lastname@example.org
+A selection of Fred Cuming’s paintings from our most recent exhibition are shown below.
+Call us on 01308 459511 if you would like to enquire about any of the paintings or email us on email@example.com

 Fred Cuming RA has devoted his life to expressing fleeting impressions of the world around him.
 He captures the moods and atmospheres generated by landscape, still life or interior.
 He often paints the coast of the south of England, around Rye where he lives and also many visits to the Dorset coast.